dondish/taki-ai/README.md

 # Taki AI
-This is an experiment of teaching an AI to play [Taki](https://www.takigame.com/).
+This is an experiment of teaching an AI to play [Taki](https://www.takigame.com/), a game which I own no rights to.

 This project uses Keras and Tensorflow for Neural Networks.

 The game does not use the 3+, 3+ breaker cards and the king card (new Taki cards).

+This project taught me a lot about reinforcement learning and AI and I hope to continue making silly robots that learn!

 # Algorithm
 Uses DQN with experience replay.

+The heuristic is minus the amount of cards a player has when he finishes his turn, and the sum of the enemy cards on win.

+This proved to improve the win rate by a substantial amount, also teaching the AI to use 2+ against enemy players.

 ## Card Vector
 Cards are a vector with dimension of the number of cards, with one at the respective index.